anonaddy/anonaddy/README.md

 ## If I subscribe will Stripe see my real email address?

-No, Stripe will instead be given an alias.
-This alias will only be created if Stripe sends an email to it, for example if your card payment fails or if your card has expired.
+When you subscribe you can choose which email to provide to Stripe, feel free to use an alias.
+This email will be used for notifications from Stripe such as; if your card payment fails or if your card has expired.

 ## How do you prevent spammers?